Pylons/pyramid/docs/designdefense.rst

 Pyramid Provides Too Many "Rails"
 ---------------------------------

 :app:`Pyramid` provides some features that other web frameworks do not.
-Most notably it has machinery which resolves a URL first to a :term:`context` before calling a view (which has the capability to accept the context in its argument list), and a declarative authorization system that makes use of this feature.
-Most other web frameworks besides :term:`Zope`, from which the pattern was stolen, have no equivalent core feature.

-We consider this an important feature for a particular class of applications (CMS-style applications, which the authors are often commissioned to write) that usually use :term:`traversal` against a persistent object graph.
-The object graph contains security declarations as :term:`ACL` objects.

-Having context-sensitive declarative security for individual objects in the object graph is simply required for this class of application.
-Other frameworks save for Zope just do not have this feature.
-This is one of the primary reasons that :app:`Pyramid` was actually written.
+These are features meant for use cases that might not make sense to you if you're building a simple "bespoke" web application:

+- An optional way to map URLs to code using :term:`traversal` which implies a walk of a :term:`resource tree`.

+- The ability to aggregate Pyramid application configuration from multiple sources using :meth:`pyramid.config.Configurator.include`.

+- View and subscriber registrations made using :term:`interface` objects instead of class objects (e.g. :ref:`using_resource_interfaces`).

+- A declarative :term:`authorization` system.

+- Multiple separate I18N :term:`translation string` factories, each of which can name its own "domain".

+These features are important to the authors of :app:`Pyramid`.
+The :app:`Pyramid` authors are often commissioned to build CMS-style applications.
+Such applications are often "frameworky" because they have more than one deployment.
+Each deployment requires a slightly different composition of sub-applications, and the framework and subapplications often need to be *extensible*.
+Because the application has more than one deployment, pluggability and extensibility is important, as maintaining multiple forks of the application, one per deployment, is extremely undesirable.
+Because it's easier to extend a system that uses :term:`traversal` "from the outside" than it is to do the same in a system that uses :term:`URL dispatch`, each deployment uses a :term:`resource tree` composed of a persistent tree of domain model objects, and uses :term:`traversal` to map :term:`view callable` code to resources in the tree.
+The resource tree contains very granular security declarations, as resources are owned and accessible by different sets of users.

+In a bespoke web application, usually there's a single canonical deployment, and therefore no possibility of multiple code forks.
+Extensibility is not required; the code is just changed in-place.
+Therefore, the features listed above are often overkill for such an application.

-If you don't like this, it doesn't mean you can't use :app:`Pyramid`.
-Just ignore this feature and avoid configuring an authorization or authentication policy and using ACLs.
-You can build "Pylons-1.X-style" applications using :app:`Pyramid` that use their own security model via decorators or plain-old-imperative logic in view code.
+If you don't like these features, it doesn't mean you can't or shouldn't use :app:`Pyramid`.
+They are all optional, and *lots* of time has been spent making sure you don't need to know about them up-front.
+You can build "Pylons-1.X-style" applications using :app:`Pyramid` that are purely bespoke by ignoring the features above.
+You may find these features handy later after building a "bespoke" web application that suddenly becomes popular and requires extensibility because it must be deployed in multiple locations.

 Pyramid Is Too Big
 ------------------